dragoncoder047/blog/aaaa/cellular automata/wireworld++.md

 Several years ago I discovered the wonderful world of cellular automata.

+After some Googling I discovered a cellular automata called Wireworld that is designed to simulate electronic circuits.
+Each of its square cells can be in one of four states, "empty" (which always stays empty, and is shown here in black), "electron head" (which subsequently turns to a tail, and is shown in blue), "electron tail" (which subsequently turns to wire), and "empty wire" (which remains wire unless exactly 1 or 2 of the 8 neighbors is a "head", and is shown in orange.)
+Have a look at the [Wikipedia page on Wireworld](https://en.wikipedia.org/wiki/Wireworld) for more details.

 ??? note "What's a cellular automaton? (open this if you don't know)"
     If you don't know what a cellular automaton is, it is simply a geometric tiling of some mathematical space, where each shape is called a "cell" and can be in one of a number of "states", and every time step (called a "generation") each cell looks at the cells around it in some predefined relation (called the "neighborhood") and updates its state according to some set rules.